KoinFix/www/src/content/blog/koin-fix.md

 ## Engage With Us

 If the KoinFix mission is exciting to you, please join us and contribute to the level that is convenient for you.
-We welcome the interest of coders, writers, marketers, idea people, salespeople, community leaders, prospective partners and more.
+We welcome the interest of coders, writers, marketers, idea people, thoughtful critics, salespeople, community leaders, prospective partners and more.
 We want to work with you.

 - [GitHub: KoinFix](https://github.com/KoinFix)
 - [Twitter: realKoinFix](https://twitter.com/realKoinFix)